 SWEATMAN & TSIKRITSIS SEE THE VULTURE AS SAGITTARIUS NORTH

-They place Gemini opposite Scorpius, implying a celestial, observational grid, with a celestial pole more or less in Libra.
+They place Gemini opposite Scorpius, implying a celestial, observational grid, with a celestial pole more or less over Libra.
 But their four Age Gemini cardinals are on top, thus a kind of calendar and not a zodiac.
-They also explain the positions as “constrained by the shape of the pillar.”
-But the design compares to any inspired artwork worldwide (see the archetypal analysis below), and no features are crammed in.
+They explain the positioning as “constrained by the shape of the pillar.”
+But the design compares to any inspired artwork worldwide (see the archetypal analysis below), and no features seem to be crammed in.

 Sweatman challenges archaeo astronomers: “How many configurations of Pillar 43… are a better fit than the current one?”
 But several are, judging by at least five others, and by the various options that Sweatman keeps open, including “perhaps meaningless”.
 They claim to have found “orientational ordering of animal symbols” around the scorpion.
 But no clear scheme emerges.
 To this shaky edifice they apply several doubtful dating methods (see the dating section below).

 DIFFERENT ‘ZODIACS’ MEANS NO ZODIAC

 No single ‘zodiac’ interpretation of Gobekli pillar D43 makes astronomical, iconographic, mythic, ritual, theoretical, precessional, or archetypal sense.
 Each different ‘astronomical’ interpretation adds evidence that the art is not astronomical.
 Stephany’s two proposals (labelled A or B in the tables) also differ.